"Petra, run a Dispel on this thing," Magister Wen commanded.

-“I’ll go see Dean Luo,” Klavdiya answered.
-"He has to be involved for a trial of this ethical ambiguity."
+"I'll go see Dean Luo," Klavdiya answered.
+"He has to be involved for a test of such ethical ambiguity."

-“We’ll both do it.”
-Klavdiya was already walking away, leaving Wen to stand alone in the training hall.
-“I will brook no mistakes!
-I'll not have Gwen become a murderer of innocents.”
+"We'll both do it."
+Klavdiya did not trust her friend at this junction.
+"I will brook no mistakes!
+I'll not have Gwen become a murderer of innocents."

 "Oh!
 I've still got a beggar's chicken in my ring!"
 Gwen realised when Petra and herself entered the apartment.
 "I'll give it to Babulya the next time."

-The pocket-space of Storage Rings differed from one Enchanter to another.
+The pocket space of Storage Rings differed from one Enchanter to another.
 Her Opa's mastercrafted ring held non-magical items in stasis but allowed for thermodynamic changes.
 Hot food cooled, and cold stuff returned to room temperature.
-Likewise, the non-magical food did not spoil, but mana-rich foodstuff did.
-As for her new ring, she would have to experiment.
+Curiously, non-magical food did not spoil, but mana-rich foodstuff did.
+As for her new ring, she would have to see what it did.

-Petra had said that there were Absolute-Stasis Rings, but those were ten times more expensive and used only by alchemists and other professionals who dealt with fresh Wildland produce.
+If she needed it, there were Absolute-Stasis Rings, but those were ten times more expensive and used only by Alchemists and other professionals who dealt with fresh Wildland produce.

-Petra located the wall panel and punched in a few glyphs into the climate control, activating the cooling glyphs inscribed into the ducting.
+Petra located the wall panel and punched a few Glyphs into the climate control, activating the cooling Glyphs inscribed into the ducting.

 As fresh air began to circulate the room, Petra made herself comfortable, then pulled out a bundle of pamphlets for local takeout.